stigrs/libsrs/README.md

 ### Supported Platforms

-The test suite that exercises ChemApps has been built and passes successfully on the following platforms:
+The test suite that exercises LIBSRS has been built and passes successfully on the following platforms:
 * GNU/Linux using GCC 5.4.0
 * GNU/Linux using Clang 3.8.0